 The need for machine and vehicle construction engineers (1.757) is also greatest in these federal states because both Saarland and Rhineland-Palatinate are important locations for the automotive and supply industries.
 The most important industry in Rhineland-Palatinate is the chemical industry.
 Here, above all, mechanical engineers are also sought.

 Monthly current data: engineer monitor of the VDI and IW Cologne

-The "Engineer Monitor" provides comprehensive data and facts on the engineering labor market on a monthly basis and casts a spotlight on a federal state or region.
-Both the overall job vacancy in the engineering segment, the number of unemployed and the shortage of skilled workers as well as the comparison to the previous month are considered.
-In addition, the Engineer Monitor focuses on the engineering labor market in a region and highlights developments over the past nine years.
+The "Engineer Monitor" provides extensive monthly data and facts about the engineering job market and highlights each state or region.
+The macroeconomic job vacancies in the engineering segment, unemployment figures and gaps in skilled workers as well as the comparison to the previous month are considered.
+In addition, the engineering monitor focuses on the engineering labor market in a region and shows the developments over the past nine years.

 The monitor is available free of charge and can be subscribed online (vdi.de/studien) or as a brochure.
 The compilation is offered by VDI in cooperation with the Institut der deutschen Wirtschaft in Cologne.